 Routing Networks: Adaptive Selection of Non-Linear Functions for Multi-Task Learning

-Abstract:Multi-task learning (MTL) with neural networks leverages commonalities in tasks to improve performance, but often suffers from task interference which reduces transfer.
-To address this issue we introduce the routing network paradigm, a novel neural network unit and training algorithm.
+Abstract:Multi-task learning (MTL) with neural networks leverages commonalities in tasks to improve performance, but often suffers from task interference which reduces the benefits of transfer.
+To address this issue we introduce the routing network paradigm, a novel neural network and training algorithm.
 A routing network is a kind of self-organizing neural network consisting of two components: a router and a set of one or more function blocks.
 A function block may be any neural network – for example a fully-connected or a convolutional layer.
-Given an input the router makes a routing decision, choosing a function block to apply and passing the output back to the router recursively, terminating when the router decides to stop or a fixed recursion depth is reached.
+Given an input the router makes a routing decision, choosing a function block to apply and passing the output back to the router recursively, terminating when a fixed recursion depth is reached.
 In this way the routing network dynamically composes different function blocks for each input.
 We employ a collaborative multi-agent reinforcement learning (MARL) approach to jointly train the router and function blocks.
-We evaluate our model against cross-stitch networks and shared-layer baselines on multi-task settings of the MNIST, mini-ImageNet, and CIFAR-100 datasets.
-Our experiments demonstrate significant improvement in accuracy with sharper convergence.
+We evaluate our model against cross-stitch networks and shared-layer baselines on multi-task settings of the MNIST, mini-imagenet, and CIFAR-100 datasets.
+Our experiments demonstrate a significant improvement in accuracy, with sharper convergence.
 In addition, routing networks have nearly constant per-task training cost while cross-stitch networks scale linearly with the number of tasks.
 On CIFAR100 (20 tasks) we obtain cross-stitch performance levels with an 85% average reduction in training time.

 TL;DR:routing networks: a new kind of neural network which learns to adaptively route its input for multi-task learning